The quality of the universal postal service includes providing:

 The universal service provider must also provide measurements related to quality control for each calendar year.
 The Agency performs a supervision of the methodology and the results of quality measurements once per year.

-• 99.7% of all letter mail was delivered in two business days from the date of dispatch (D+2),
+- 99.7% of correspondence was delivered within two working days of posting (D+2), and

 The revised 2018 results of the quality of delivery for parcels in domestic traffic of Pošta Slovenije, d.o.o., were as follows: